 The 2013 stock assessment for petrale sole on the Pacific coast concluded that petrale sole was no longer experiencing overfishing and the stock is rebuilding.

-In the Gulf of Alaska, petrale sole is part of the "shallow water flatfish" complex.
+In the Gulf of Alaska, petrale sole is part of the “shallow water flatfish” complex.
+This complex was last assessed in 2013 and is not overfished or subject to overfishing.
 Population status determinations are based on abundance estimates of indicator species (Northern and Southern rock sole) from the complex.
-As of 2012, no overfishing was occurring.
-The next shallow water flatfish complex assessment is planned for December 2013.

-In the Bering Sea/Aleutian Islands, petrale sole is part of the "other flatfish" complex.
+In the Bering Sea/Aleutian Islands, petrale sole is part of the “other flatfish” complex.
+This complex was last assessed in 2013, but data were insufficient to determine whether the complex is overfished.
 Unlike the flatfish complex in the Gulf of Alaska, this complex does not have any indicator species that are used to assess population levels.
 However, an overfishing level is set for the complex, and as long as this level is not exceeded the complex is not subject to overfishing.

 The coastal states and treaty tribes conduct port-side monitoring programs, which provide valuable biological data to support stock assessment science and aid in proper management decisions.